4.8 on

 Monitoring your system in real time is one of the best ways to stay ahead of cold weather battery charging issues.
 Most modern lithium setups pair with a battery monitor or app that shows state of charge, voltage, and sometimes internal temperature.
 When the van has been parked in sub-freezing weather, check battery temperature before you start bulk charging from shore power or your alternator.
 If the reading is below the safe charging range for your specific battery, give the system time to warm up first.
 This might mean idling the van with the heater on, running a diesel or propane heater for an hour, or simply waiting until the sun has warmed the interior.
 Building a habit of checking temps before charging will do more for long-term battery health than any single piece of gear.

 It also helps to adjust your energy habits when the forecast turns cold.
 In winter, plan to arrive at camp with a higher state of charge than you might in summer, since charging from solar will be slower and your system may need extra time to warm before it can accept power.
-Try to do your heaviest charging—like running a high-output alternator or plugging into shore power—during the warmest part of the day.
+Try to do your heaviest charging - like running a high-output alternator or plugging into shore power - during the warmest part of the day.
 If your system allows it, you can also lower the maximum charge current or adjust charge profiles to be more conservative in cold weather, reducing stress on the cells.
 Combining these usage tweaks with good insulation and temperature monitoring will keep your cold weather battery charging predictable and help your lithium bank last for many seasons of winter travel.
+If you’re planning regular winter trips, it’s also worth looking at broader camper van winterization so your plumbing, heating, and electrical systems all work together in freezing temps.

 This is why: